vasil/cv/README.txt

 Summary
 -------------------------------------------------------------------------------
-I am Senior Developer with more than 10 years of experience, among which a Technical/team Lead and Project Manager with direct control over the entire project and development life-cycle, from long-term planning to short-term activities (initiating, planning, executing, monitoring/controlling and closing
+I am Senior Developer with more than 10 years experience, among which a Technical/team Lead and Project Manager with direct control over the entire project and development life-cycle, from long-term planning to short-term activities (initiating, planning, executing, monitoring/controlling and closing